 - Synthetik (Stylish as anything rogue-lite top-down shooter.
 Great for gun nuts.
 Another instance of "Just one more run!")

 - Dawncaster (Mobile pve rogue deckbuilder.
 I'm amazed at the value of this game.
 I've got to be 100+ hours in and still more building tools are being unlocked every day)

 Would you rather fight a horse-sized duck or 100 duck-sized horses?

 I don't understand why this is debated.
-If you said "100 duck sized horses", then you deserve to be flattened by a horse-sized duck.
-Just kidding.
-But let's break it down: These are animals who are more or less limited to biting or battering you.
-There's no venom or claws to speak of, so that narrows it down.
-Neither are predators, so killer instinct is out the window.
+Let's break it down: Horses are animals who are more or less limited to biting or battering you.
+There's no venom or claws to speak of and neither are predators, so killer instinct is out of the equation.
 When it comes to a showdown in the animal kingdom, it almost always comes down to mass.
 It's a simple matter of physics.
 Even the most efficient killers have trouble bringing down something out of their weight class.
-Now: A duck is no threat, but there's no question of the damage a swan-sized bird can do, let alone a horse-sized one.
-Allow me to be perfectly clear: You don't want to fight any amount of "horse-sized" anything.
-The force required to flap those massive wings would shatter you.
+A duck is no threat, but there's no question of the damage a swan-sized bird can do, let alone a horse-sized one.
+To be perfectly clear: You absolutely do not want to fight any amount of "horse-sized" anything.
+The force required to flap those massive wings would shatter anyone.
 100 duck-sized horses, on the other hand, just couldn't bring to bear the force to do much of anything to you.
 Moreover, considering how spooked horse-sized horses can be of even duck-sized anythings, I don't think they'd have much confidence going against a human-sized opponent.
 You might say they'd form an adorable stampede, but I just don't see this ending in anything beyond a tangled pile-up for them.
 Do not choose the horse-duck.

 Ask me anything